“PVA came to my bedside and started helping me build a life print for the rest of my life.” – Charles Brown

-Charles Brown was elected PVA national president in May 2021, during the organization’s 75th Annual Convention, to begin a one-year term on July 1, 2021.
+Charles Brown was re-elected PVA national president for his second term in May 2022, during the organization’s 76th Annual Convention, to begin a one-year term on July 1, 2022.
 He previously served as senior vice president for three years.

 During his initial rehabilitation at the Department of Veterans Affairs’ Spinal Cord Injury center in Augusta, GA, he was introduced to PVA and became a member of the Southeastern Chapter.